A Comparative Review of the JASP Statistical Software

 Modeling

 The way statistical models (which R stores in “model objects”) are created and used is an area in which R GUIs differ the most.
 Some, like RKWard, use a one-step approach to modeling.
-That approach tries to do everything you might need in a single dialog box.
+That approach tries to do everything you need in a single dialog box.
 This is perfect for beginners who appreciate being reminded of the various assumption tests and evaluation steps to take.
-But to an R programmer, that approach seems confining since R can do a lot of different tasks with model objects.
-However, neither SAS nor SPSS were able to save models for their first 35 years of existence, so each approach has its merits.
-For simple models like linear regression, standard compute statements can enter models to make predictions.
-Entering them manually is not much effort, and it saves you from having to learn what a model object is.
+However, for an R programmer, that approach seems confining since R can do a lot of different tasks with model objects.
+However, neither SAS nor SPSS could save models for their first 35 years of existence, so each approach has its merits.
+For simple models, like linear regression, standard compute statements can enter models to make predictions.
+Entering them manually is not much effort, and it saves you from learning what a model object is.
 However, some of the most powerful model types are essentially impossible to enter by hand, such as neural networks, random forests, and gradient-boosting machines.

 Other GUIs, such as BlueSky and R Commander, do modeling using a two-step process.
 First, you generate and save a model, then use it for scoring new datasets, calculating model-level measures of fit or observation-level scores of influence, diagnostic plotting, testing differences between models, and so on.

-JASP follows the one-step approach.
-It does not save models in its base package, so you need to use compute statements to enter a model and apply it to a new data set (or a hold-out sample) to see how effectively the model generalizes.
+JASP usually follows the one-step approach.
+It does not save models in its base package, so you must use compute statements to enter a model and apply it to a new data set (or a hold-out sample) to see how effectively the model generalizes.
 Instead, it tries to anticipate your needs, providing things like normal probability plots for residuals.
-This is great for intro statistics courses, but it lacks the flexibility that more advanced researchers might prefer.
-JASP has an add-on module for machine learning that does offer a way to save models.
-Perhaps JASP’s internal modeling functions will eventually work in a similar fashion.
+This is great for intro statistics courses but lacks the flexibility that more advanced researchers might prefer.
+JASP has an add-on module for machine learning that offers a way to save models.
+Perhaps JASP’s internal modeling functions will eventually work similarly.
+While you can use JASP’s reproducibility to apply your modeling steps to a new dataset, it would be recalculating the model in that case, not applying an existing one.

 Another way in which R GUIs differ is the model formula builder.
 Some, like jamovi and RKWard, offer only the most popular model types, providing interactions and allowing you to force the y-intercept through zero.
-Others, such as R Commander and BlueSky, offer maximum power by including buttons to control nested factors, polynomials, splines, and so on.
+Others, such as R Commander and BlueSky, offer maximum power by including buttons to control nested factors, polynomials, splines, etc.

 JASP’s base modeling keeps model formulas simple.
-It adds the variables you select, and all their possible interactions.
+It adds the variables you select and all their possible interactions.
 That can generate a warning that you don’t have enough degrees of freedom, allowing you to remove terms then.
-Since JASP’s model builder does not offer advanced features like nested effects and splines, those types of models cannot be done.
-The model it builds is not displayed as a standard R formula which you could modify manually.
+Since JASP’s model builder does not offer advanced features like nested effects and splines, so those models cannot be done.
+The model it builds is not displayed as a standard R formula, which you could modify manually.

 Analysis Methods